Solfrid Lerbrekk

 Solfrid Lerbrekk (born 29 November 1990) is a Norwegian politician.

 Biography

 Lerbrekk was born on 29 November 1990.
-She was elected representative to the Storting for the period 2017–2021 for the Socialist Left Party from the constituency of Rogaland.
+She was elected representative to the Storting for the period 2017–2021 for the Socialist Left Party (SV) from the constituency of Rogaland.

 In the Storting, she was a member of the Standing Committee on Labour and Social Affairs.
 She was a deputy member of the Storting delegation to the Nordic Council.